Last updated on 2023-06-27

 For developing the TSS/turbidity rating curve (see Supplemental Sampling, Rating Curves, Loads) for a site it may be necessary to clean the turbidity sensor on an hourly basis during storms.
 The sensor can foul more frequently than normal during storms, but this is also the time when accurate turbidity data are most important.
 Therefore, when attempting to develop the TSS/turbidity rating curve it may be most effective to clean the sensor hourly and collect grab samples over this same time period.

 If sensor data are online, these real-time data can be used to inform timing of sensor cleaning.
-Normal turbidity readings for cloudy and muddy water (in the eastern U.S.) are generally < 300 NTU (although this can vary); therefore, if online turbidity readings show NTU levels well above this (e.g., > 1000 NTU) this is a strong indication that the sensor is fouled.
-Furthermore, if turbidity readings suddenly spike and/or increase dramatically and are not associated with changes in depth (i.e., increased stream flow due to precipitation) this is also a reliable indication that fouling has occurred (Figure 9.4; see Appendix J).
+Normal turbidity readings for cloudy and muddy water (in the eastern U.S.) are generally < 300 NTU (although this can vary); therefore, if online turbidity readings show NTU levels well above this (e.g., > 1000 NTU) this is a strong indication that the sensor is fouled or buried.
+Furthermore, if turbidity readings suddenly spike and/or increase dramatically and are not associated with changes in depth (i.e., increased stream flow due to precipitation) this is also a reliable indication that fouling has occurred (see Sensor Fouling Data Patterns in the appendix).

 False-high turbidity readings will also occur with algae growth on the sensor.
-In these cases turbidity data may increase gradually over multiple days and may be in the normal range for water conditions (i.e., <400 NTU; Figure 9.4 and see Appendix J).
+In these cases turbidity data may increase gradually over multiple days and may be in the normal range for water conditions (i.e., <400 NTU; see Sensor Fouling Data Patterns in the appendix).
 Understanding the natural turbidity ranges and stream response to precipitation will help in determining when turbidity readings are suspect.

 In all cases of false-high turbidity readings removal of debris and cleaning of the sensor with the sensor brush should be done as soon as possible.